“Stripped both physically and emotionally, now I use the power of kindness to empower and inspire others” – Maria Hocking

 This led to booking myself onto a local college course to initially train to be a fitness instructor which allowed me to really find myself and my confidence (All whilst wearing a wig).
 What I didn’t realise at the time was that I was gaining valuable knowledge about personal transformation that would prove to change the lives of many for years to come which obviously led to my career as a coach.

 Other adversities followed including CFS, a diagnosis of hip dysplasia, and major surgery in my mid- 30’s.
-Oh, and my husband’s diagnosis of a rare genetic disorder which constantly threatens both his health and his sight.
+Oh, and my husband’s diagnosis of a rare genetic disorder that constantly threatens both his health and his sight.
 Even though these experiences were initially seemingly negative, they have hugely enhanced my knowledge and my life.
 I’ve discovered many beautiful gifts as a result and literally created a career as a result of adversity!

 Being bald for fourteen years taught me that how we look isn’t as important as how we make others feel.
 CFS taught me the importance of self-care and taking time out.
 Major surgery and months of recovery taught me the importance of mindset.
 My husband’s genetic disorder has allowed us to see what is really important in life.
 As a result, we now live a life totally congruent with our values.